 Emergencies That May Need Oral Surgery

-While dealing with dental problems may not necessarily necessitate emergency care, it’s always a good idea to make an appointment.
+While dealing with dental problems may not necessarily necessitate emergency care, making an appointment’s always a good idea.
 The following dental emergencies may necessitate oral surgery:

 - Abscessed tooth